Double-path dark-state laser cooling in a three-level system: Introduction

 \section{Introduction}

-Processing quantum information commonly requires the initialization of a quantum register to a given pure state.
-In the case of trapped particles such as ions or atoms as well as for nanomechanical oscillators, this is usually achieved by means of ground state cooling.
-The success of quantum computational tasks, quantum information processing or quantum logic spectroscopy techniques are directly affected by the accuracy to which ground or initial states can be produced.
-Bose-Einstein condensation is reachable only after laser pre-cooling, and the very prolific field of quantum simulations relies on cooling schemes in many of its implementations.

-The use of laser cooling schemes \cite{Chu1998,Cohen1998,Phillips1998} has proven effective and useful in most of these fields, with the relevant exception of Bose-Einstein condensation, where many efforts have been directed towards the achievement of an all-optical means of obtaining quantum degeneracy \cite{Chu}.
+The use of laser cooling schemes \cite*{Chu1998,Cohen-Tannoudji1998,Phillips1998} for the motional degrees of freedom of trapped particles has proven effective and useful in the initialization of experiments within the quantum regime.
 Whether the particle is free or bound by an external potential dictates a fundamental distinction among different treatments.
-The idea underlying Doppler cooling \cite{Hansch1975} for free particles is related to sideband cooling \cite{Wineland1975,Wineland1978} for bound particles and similarly dark state cooling for free particles \cite{Aspect1988} has its counterpart for trapped ions \cite{ZollerDark}.

-At present sideband cooling is the method of choice for ground state cooling of trapped ions.
-The red sideband is preferentially addressed by detuning the laser light by the value of the trap frequency $\nu$.
-This requires that the linewidth of the transition $\Gamma$ allows for the necessary resolution.
-Hence this scheme only works in the so called strong confinement limit $\Gamma\ll\nu$.
-On instances where this limit is not satisfied, lower effective linewitdh might be engineered by means of laser couplings to other levels \cite{CiracThree, MonroeRama}.
-Off-resonant heating processes (primarily carrier transition excitation, followed by blue sideband heating) limit its performance both in terms of cooling rate and final temperature.
-Its cooling rate is determined by the effective linewidth of the optical transition $\Gamma_{eff}$ and the coupling strength of the laser light to the electronic levels, corresponding to the Rabi frequency $\Omega$ times the Lamb-Dicke parameter $\eta$.
-The minimum reachable phonon number is limited by $(\frac{\Gamma}{4\nu})^{2}$ in the case of very low driving.
+The idea underlying Doppler cooling \cite{Hansch1975} for free particles is related to sideband cooling \cite{Wineland1975,Wineland1978} for bound particles and similarly dark state cooling for free particles \cite{Aspect1988} has its counterpart for trapped ions \cite{Dum1994}.
+At present, sideband cooling is the method of choice for ground state cooling of trapped ions.
+By addressing the red motional sideband of an electronic transition with laser light detuned by the value of the trap frequency $\nu$, phonons are scattered away with every spontaneous emission.
+This requires a transition linewidth $\Gamma$ that is small enough for the sidebands to be resolved, $\Gamma\ll\nu$.
+Off-resonant heating processes (primarily carrier transition excitation but also blue sideband heating) limit its performance both in terms of cooling rate and final temperature.
+Its cooling rate is determined by $\Gamma$ and the coupling strength of the laser light to the electronic levels, corresponding to the Rabi frequency $\Omega$ times the Lamb-Dicke parameter $\eta$.
+The minimum reachable phonon number is limited by $\left(\frac{\Gamma}{4\nu}\right)^{2}+O(\eta^2)$ in the case of very weak driving.